 General Employees Retirement Fund members belong to either the Coordinated Plan or the Basic Plan.
 Coordinated Plan members are covered by Social Security, and Basic Plan members are not.
-All new members must participate in the Coordinated Plan.
+All new members must participate in the Coordinated Plan, and benefits vest after three years of credited service (five years for those first eligible for membership after June 30, 2010).
 No Authority employees belong to the Basic Plan.

 PERA provides retirement benefits as well as disability benefits to members and benefits to survivors upon death of eligible members.
-Benefits are established by state statute and vest after three years of credited service (five years for those first eligible for membership after June 30, 2010).
-Defined retirement benefits are based on a member's average yearly salary for the five highest-paid consecutive years of allowable service, age, and years of credit at termination of service.
+Benefits are established by state statute.
+Defined retirement benefits are based on a member's highest average yearly salary for five successive years of allowable service, age, and years of credit at termination of service.